bsovic23/analytics-dashboard/client/instructions/Current_Projects/patientPortal.md

 * Retention - At what point is a survey considered "late" can run calculations based on
 * Create functions to identify data that is error / needs to be chekced / can be fixed in other surveys and updated

-Sandy 11/22 email
-* Fix date format of DOB, and registration date to MM/DD/YYYY
-* Create an age formula

 -----------------------------
 2. Data Merge, Clean and/or Rules
 -----------------------------